 Roadmap timeframes and dates are frequent points of friction between product managers and stakeholders.
 You may find it best to remove dates from your product roadmap altogether.
 Or, if your executive team still demands dates, you may elect to use “big picture” dates rather than specific deadlines.

-When you present your plan without dates, or with more broadly defined timeframes, you take the focus away from the tactical aspects of product development and place more emphasis on the overall strategy.
+When you present your plan without dates or with more broadly defined timeframes, you focus away from the tactical aspects of product development and emphasize the overall strategy.
 This is the goal of a roadmap in the first place; to communicate high-level strategy.

-You don’t have to preach the agile gospel, or even say the word agile.
+You don’t have to preach the agile gospel or even say the word agile.
 But you do need to drive awareness.
 Be transparent with stakeholders about your intentions when making changes and shifting priorities.
 It will not only help you build trust but also help get stakeholders into a more agile mindset.
-Rapid innovation doesn’t have to be a bad word, but you need to be prepared to enlighten stakeholders about why it isn’t a bad thing.
+Rapid innovation doesn’t have to be a bad word, but you need to be prepared to enlighten stakeholders about why it isn’t bad.

 Ideally, you can talk about “why” delicately.
 Talking about all the shortcomings of the status quo will only make people defensive.
 Focus instead on addressing the values and benefits of a more agile approach.